Welcome to Brown University!

 Health and Wellness is committed to holistically engaging students in collaborative and compassionate care to support their self discovery, intellectual growth, and lifelong wellbeing.
 Each of the five Health and Wellness departments can partner with you to create and explore your pathways to thriving.

 Health Services Eligibility for Use

 Every student is charged a Health Fee each semester which allows them to utilize the services of Health and Wellness (BWell Health Promotion, Counseling & Psychological Services and EMS, Health Services).
 This is a separate charge from the student health insurance that may be waived.

-BWell Health Promotion and Health Services use secure messaging as a tool for communicating with you about personal health information (PHI), as it is more secure than email.
+Select departments within Health and Wellness use secure messaging as a tool for communicating with you about personal health information (PHI), as it is more secure than email.
 This communication tool is not to be used in urgent situations.

-When we send you a message, you will receive an email to your Brown gmail account from [email protected] with the subject line "You have a health related message from Brown Health Services".
+When we send you a message, you will receive an email to your Brown gmail account from [email protected] or [email protected] with the subject line "You have a health related message from Brown Health Services".
 The secure message becomes a permanent part of your medical record.
 Please review these messages and do not block them in your spam folder.
-If at any time you have a concerns regarding the validity of the message, please call us at 401-863-1330.

-Students can access secure messaging through the Brown Health Services Patient Portal.
-For urgent issues, please call 401-863-1330 to speak with a nurse.
+Students can access secure messaging through the Brown Patient Portal.

 - Emergency Medical Services (EMS) - call 401-863-4111